American soldier’s dash into North Korea leaves family members wondering why

 KENOSHA, Wis.
-(AP) — Family members of the U.S. Army private whosprinted across the border into North Korea said Wednesday that he may have felt overwhelmed by recent legal troubles and his possible looming discharge from the military.
+(AP) — Family members of the U.S. Army private whosprinted across the border into North Korea said Wednesday that he may have felt overwhelmed as he faced legal troubles and his possible looming discharge from the military.

 Relatives described Pvt.
 Travis King, 23, as a quiet loner who did not drink or smoke and enjoyed reading the Bible.
 After growing up up in southeast Wisconsin, he was excited about serving his country in South Korea.
 Now King’s family is struggling to understand what changed before he dashed into a country with a long history of holding Americans and using them as bargaining chips.